penguinuxx/GoBlog/README.md

 # GOBLOG

 GoBlog is a blog-template for Golang.
-You will just edit JSON file and it going to be ready for you.
+You will  edit JSON files and it going to be ready for you.

 ## Installation